WestDRI/wgpages/content/bashFeatures.md

 ### Quick substitution

-Still on the subject of fixing commands, if you want to rerun your last command with a substitution (e.g. you made a typo in the last command and you want to re-run it without the typo, or you are running a second command very similar to your last command), you could recall the last command with C-p and navigate to the part that needs to be changed.
+Still on the subject of fixing commands, if you want to rerun your last command with a substitution (e.g. you made a typo in the last command and you want to re-run it without the typo, or you are running a second similar command), you could recall the last command with C-p and navigate to the part that needs to be changed or you could run `fc` and edit in your editor the part that needs changing.

 But there is a much faster method: **the quick substitution of `old` by `new` simply by typing: `^old^new`.**